 How to Request An Overpayment Refund

 In some instances, refunds or credits can be given in the event of overpaid sales tax.
 The exact procedure and forms required vary by state and should be assessed on an individual basis.
 In most cases, your company will have to explain the claim and document the credit.

 While each state is different, in most states, to file an amended return you will need to provide an amended return form, a cover letter explaining the changes, and any documentation required to track the underpayment.

 Steps To Correct Sales Tax Errors

 The more sales tax jurisdictions your company pays in, the more common underpaying or overpaying errors tend to be.
 Here are a few actions that can help eliminate common errors:

-● Keep up with changing sales tax laws: Sales tax laws are always changing.
-Sales Tax DataLINK can check jurisdiction accuracy for past returns and make sure your business charged the right rate at the right time.
+● Keep up with changing sales tax laws: Sales tax laws are constantly changing.
+Sales Tax DataLINK can check jurisdiction accuracy for past returns and make sure your business charges the right rate at the right time.